NightlyCommit/twing/README.md

 ### Module bundler

 Module bundlers will automatically grab the browser-specific flavor of Twing when Twing module is imported.
-Either `const {TwingEnvironment} = require('twing);` or `import {TwingEnvironment} from 'twing';` will work in both node.js and the browser - once bundled in the latter case.
+Either `const {TwingEnvironment} = require('twing');` or `import {TwingEnvironment} from 'twing';` will work in both node.js and the browser - once bundled in the latter case.

 ### Script tag